cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 > Two teams play 10 times, and the first wins 7 of the 10 matches.

-\> *Estimate that the probability of the first team winning is 0.7.*
+\> *Infer that the probability of the first team winning is 0.7.*

 Seems reasonable, right?

 > A coin is tossed 10 times, and comes out `heads` on 7 of the 10 tosses.

-\> *Estimate that the probability of observing `heads` is 0.7.*
+\> *Infer that the probability of observing `heads` is 0.7.*

 Changing only the analogy, this now seems wholly unreasonable — right?

 > A coin is tossed 10000 times, and comes out `heads` on 7000 of the 10000 tosses.

-\> *Estimate that the probability of observing `heads` is 0.7.*
+\> *Infer that the probability of observing `heads` is 0.7.*

-Finally, increasing the observed counts, the previous scenario seems plausible once more.
+Finally, increasing the observed counts, the previous scenario now seems plausible.

 I find this a terrific succession of examples with which to convey the notion of *uncertainty* — that the more data we have, the less uncertain we are about what's really going on.
 This notion is at the heart of Bayesian statistics and is extremely intuitive to us as humans.
 Unfortunately, when we compute "lowly point estimates," i.e. the argmin of the loss function with respect to our parameters $\theta$, we are discarding this uncertainty entirely.
-Should our model be fit with $n$ observations where $n$ is not a large number, our estimate would amount to that of Example #2: *a coin is tossed $n$ times, and comes out `heads` on `int(.7n)` of the `n` tosses — estimate that the probability of observing `heads` is squarely, immovably, `0.7`.*
+Should our model be fit with $n$ observations where $n$ is not a large number, our estimate would amount to that of Example #2: *a coin is tossed $n$ times, and comes out `heads` on `int(.7n)` of `n` tosses — infer that the probability of observing `heads` is squarely, unflinchingly, `0.7`.*

-Conversely, what does *including* uncertainty look like?
-It looks like a *distribution*: a range of possible values for $\theta$.
+#### What does including uncertainty look like?
+It looks like a *distribution* — a range of possible values for $\theta$.
 Further, these values are of varying plausibility as dictated by the data we've observed.
-In Example #2, while we'd still say that $\Pr(\text{heads}) = .7$ is the parameter value *most likely* to have generated our data, we'd additionally maintain that values in $[.3, .9]$ are plausible, albeit less so, as well.
+In Example #2, while we'd still say that $\Pr(\text{heads}) = .7$ is the parameter value *most likely* to have generated our data, we'd additionally maintain that other values in $(0, 1)$ are plausible, albeit less so, as well.
 Again, this logic should be simple to grasp: it comes easy to us as humans.

 ### Prediction
 With the parameter $\theta$ in hand prediction is simple: just plug back into our original function $P(y\vert x)$.
-With a point estimate for $\theta$, we'll compute but a lowly point estimate for $y$.
+With a point estimate for $\theta$, we compute but a single value for $y$.

 ## Generative models
 In generative models, we instead compute *component parts* of the desired output distribution $P(y\vert x)$ instead of directly computing $P(y\vert x)$ itself.
 To examine these parts, we'll turn to Bayes' theorem: